 The St. Croix Casino/FOX 99.1 FM Vegas Poker Showdown is a 13 week season…Beginning with January 15th – April 11th.
-Finals are on April 11th at the St. Croix Casino - Turtle Lake 6pm. (tentatively)
+Finals are on April 12th at the St. Croix Casino - Turtle Lake At Noon (tentatively).

 Players accumulate chips for week 13 Final Tournament by their finishing position during weekly play.
 Every week a player will accumulate chips for the week 13 Final tournament based upon their position finished during weekly play.
 You will receive 1 point just for entering.
 You will receive additional points for making top 20, Final Table and 1 – 10 points based on where you finish in each tournament plyed.

 EX.
 If 50 people play each week and you finish first each week.
 You would have 26 + 52 + 1300 = 1378

 This is a 13 week league tournament play with one championship tournament for the grand prize.
 Players earn chips for week by aforementioned rules.
 No Player will be allowed to play if they haven’t played at the St. Croix Casino in Turtle Lake.
 The better you finish each week…The more chips you’ll have in the finals.
 The winner of the Final Tournament April 11th (tentatively) will win the grand prize of an Airfare/hotel package for two and entry into a WSOP event…chosen by sponsor…for one person.
 Any additional taxes or services needed or desired will be paid for by said winner.
 If for some reason FOX 99.1 FM can NOT provide a seat into a WSOP tournament…same cash value award not to exceed 600.00 will be awarded.